carlosbrando/rails21-book/text/05_ActionController/01_routing.markdown

 ### Map.resources

-Imagine you have a site all written in a non-english language and you want to taylor your routes to use the same language.
+Imagine you have a site written in a language other than english, and you want to taylor your routes to use the same language.
 In other words, instead of having:

 	http://www.mysite.com.br/products/1234/reviews